selimslab/selimslab.github.io/README.md

 `_plugins\gen.rb` visits all pages before rendering.

 Figures out document tree, replaces wikilinks with html links, and adds backlinks to page metadata.

+## Other

+All content and ideas belong to their original creators, even though most are not listed explicitly.
+Please verify their origin before sharing.

+Most pages do not have dates since the site aims to include timeless information.

 ## Setup